The EUV Late-Phase: Statistical Results from 15 Years of Solar Dynamics Observatory Observations: Results

 \subsubsection{Flare and ELP Durations}

 Figure~\ref{fig:duration_bar} presents the distribution of the overall ELP duration ($\rm t_{ELP}$), defined as the interval between the start and end times of the secondary Fe~{\sc{xvi}} emission, following the definitions outlined in Section~\ref{subsec:elp_detection}.
-Across the sample, ELP durations range from 15 to 195~minutes, with a mean of 93~$\pm$~42~minutes and a median of 89~minutes.
+Across the sample, ELP durations range from 15 to 239~minutes, with a mean of 93~$\pm$~42~minutes and a median of 89~minutes.
 The distribution is approximately normal, with most events lasting between one and two hours.
 The flare durations were similarly defined from the Fe~{\sc{xvi}} emission, rather than from the standard GOES SXR timings, as the interval between the start and end of the primary Fe~{\sc{xvi}} brightening.
 In contrast to the ELP, flare durations are typically much shorter, with a mean of 23~minutes.
 The ELP duration was found to exceed the flare duration in 98~\% of events.
 The average duration ratio between the ELP and the associated flare ($\overline{R_t}$) was found by:

-where N is the number of valid ELP events.
+where N is the number of valid ELP events, and $\rm t_{ELP, i}$ and $\rm t_{flare, i}$ are the ELP and flare durations per event, respectively.
 This indicates that, on average, the Fe~{\sc{xvi}} emission during the ELP persists for more than five times the duration of the main flare.
 Figure~\ref{fig:durations_scatter} compares the flare and ELP durations, with points coloured by GOES class, represented on a logarithmic scale for clarity.
-Individual 1~$\sigma$ uncertainties in duration were estimated via 1000 Monte Carlo resamplings, perturbing each start and end time by Gaussian noise ($\sigma$ = 1~min).
+Individual 1$\sigma$ uncertainties in duration were estimated via 1000 Monte Carlo resamplings, perturbing each start and end time by Gaussian noise ($\sigma$ = 1~min).
 This value represents the approximate timing precision of the AIA derived lightcurve boundaries.
 The resulting per-event uncertainties are small compared to the total durations of tens to hundreds of minutes and are therefore not easily visible in Figure~\ref{fig:durations_scatter}.
 From this distribution, it is evident that the durations of both the flares and their corresponding ELPs are largely independent of flare magnitude and no clear correlation exists between the durations of the two phases.